 By 1155, the Pope gave King Henry II of England the title of lordship over Ireland.
 The action was taken to assist in correcting some of the religious direction.
 It was in 1168 when the English invaded Ireland, taking lands away from the current owners and making changes to the social and political structures.
 This started the negative relations between Ireland and England that would last for centuries.

-*Migration of many Normans from England to Ireland occurred from the twelfth century to around 1400 AD; with many relocating to Dublin.
+The migration of many Normans from England to Ireland occurred from the twelfth century to around 1400 AD; with many relocating to Dublin.
 The problems between the existing population and the new arrivals caused a 1367 law to keep the two groups apart.

 King Henry VII of England extended English law over the entire country of Ireland in 1495 and took control over the existing parliament of Ireland.
 He was against the Roman Catholic church and since he had accomplished the dissolving of the church in England, he tried to do the same in Ireland.
 His attempts were in vain, as the Irish population rose up against the English king.